cartesi/rollups-contracts/docs/verification.md

 Verification is only possible if the local build reproduces the deployed bytecode.
-Please make sure you checked out the revision that was used for the deployment, that dependencies were installed with `forge soldeer install`, and that no compiler option was overridden.
+Please make sure you checked out the revision that was used for the deployment, that dependencies were installed with `make install-deps`, and that no compiler option was overridden.

 ### Contract source code already verified